 If you have not defined the Fallback rate then the Cart page will show the No shipping methods available error.
 This is a very important feature to have when you are defining the shipping rules only on certain products.

 We hope this article would have helped you learn how to set shipping rates in WooCommerce using the WooCommerce Multi-Carrier Shipping plugin.

 The above plugin is an excellent conditional shipping plugin that gives you quite a lot of control over the shipping methods and how they appear on the Cart page.

-Let us know if have any query regarding this article in the comment section below.
+Let us know if have any queries regarding this article in the comment section below.
 If you need any further assistance then feel free to contact our customer support.